Welcome to the SUBTA Community!

 While we understand that a subscription-based group might be an ideal recruiting pool, our goal with this group is to provide a safe-haven for the free-sharing of knowledge and ideas among subscription economy professionals, so it is with that ideal that we encourage any potential sponsors and/or partners to tread lightly.
-For the partners who join this slack, they should additionally keep the following conditions in mind:
+For the partners who join this slack or any SUBTA supported channels, they should additionally keep the following conditions in mind:

 - Do not private message other members unless (a) the other member has requested and reached out directly to the partner via a private message or a direct response in a channel, or (b) the other member has previously publicly stated that they welcome contact from partners and sponsors.

 - Do not retain membership here solely for the purpose of headhunting.
 You are expected to contribute to any relevant conversation.
 This will have the added benefit of providing you with presence and authority for whoever you may be representing and recruiting for.

 - Under no circumstances are recruiters (or any user) allowed to datamine.
 Do not request API access or build or use any tools for the purposes of scraping names, email addresses, or any other user information.

 The Slack or any SUBTA supported channels may be used to provide supplemental information regarding your own business (provided you do not use spam to provide this information); however, the Slack is not designed to be used as the primary mechanism for operating your business or providing core information about your business.

 You are responsible and liable for all your activities while participating in the Slack or any SUBTA supported channels.
 Remember, you are responsible for anything you say or post and for protecting your own computer system.
 We recommend you install both an anti-virus solution and an anti-malware solution on your computer, and that you browse the web with a suitable ad-blocking extension.